cablelabs/snaps-openstack/doc/source/install/install.md

   least 2 interfaces (one for management and one for data).
 - All host machines are connected to Build Server (machine running SNAPS-OpenStack) and have Internet access connectivity via data interface.
-- For dpdk data interface should be a dpdk enabled nic.
+- For DPDK data interface should be a DPDK capable NIC.
-- For creating a dpdk enabled VM, user is required to configure flavor property "hw:mem_page_size" to large
+- For creating a DPDK enabled VM, user is required to configure flavor property "hw:mem_page_size" to "large"

 > Note: Build Server should have http/https and ftp proxy if node is
 > behind corporate firewall.
 Set the http/https proxy for apt.